 TV: I haven't had any live TV channels in years, but I like watching DVD's of old shows.
 Any Star Trek series.
 Farscape.
 (You just can't beat muppets in space.)
 Hell, anything in space.
 Game of Thrones, Six Feet Under.
-Also Magnum PI, NCIS, or anything else produced by Donald P Bellisario.
+Magnum PI, Orphan Black.

-I chose not to subscribe to cable, not because all the shows are crappy, but because they are so good.
-I know I'm missing out on Walking Dead, etc., but I really don't need more stuff to suck up my time.
-I only recently got some rabbit ears to watch broadcasts.
+I do not subscribe to cable, (or Netflix or Hulu, etc.) not because all the shows are crappy, but because they are so good.
+I know I'm missing out on all the new hotness, but I really don't need more stuff to suck up my time.
+I only recently got some rabbit ears just to watch Big Bang Theory.

 MUSIC: All the things.
 Where would we be without Pandora?
 Right now my favorite Pandora stations are Rush, Green Day, The Pet Shop Boys, Bowling For Soup, Arcade Fire, Tony Bennett.
 But I like just about everything, music-wise.
 Old standards can sometimes make my neck hair stand up.